v-rajagt/IntuneDocs/intune-user-help/enroll-device-android-company-portal.md

 4. Depending on your version of Android, you might be prompted to allow access to certain parts of your device.
 These prompts are required by Google and not controlled by Microsoft.

     Tap **Allow** for the following permissions:
-    * **Allow Company Portal to make and manage phone calls**: It is safe to tap **ALLOW**.
-Microsoft will never make or manage your phone calls.
-This permission enables your device to share its international mobile station equipment identity (IMEI) number with Intune, your organization's device management provider.
-The IMEI number is like a serial number and uniquely identifies your mobile device.
+    * **Allow Company Portal to make and manage phone calls**: This permission enables your device to share its international mobile station equipment identity (IMEI) number with Intune, your organization's device management provider.
+It's safe to allow this permission.
+Microsoft will never make or manage phone calls.
-    * **Allow Company Portal to access your contacts**: It is safe to tap **ALLOW**.
+    * **Allow Company Portal to access your contacts**: This permission lets the Company Portal app create, use, and manage your work account.
+It's safe to allow this permission.
 Microsoft will never access your contacts.
-This permission lets the Company Portal app create, use, and manage your work account.

     If you deny permission, you'll be prompted again the next time you sign in to Company Portal.
 To turn off these messages, select **Never ask again**.
 To manage app permissions, go to the Settings app > **Apps** > **Company Portal** > **Permissions** > **Phone**.